 - Volume: Aside from basic volume, there are also volume indicators.
 These typically combine volume with price data in an attempt to determine how strong a price trend is.
 Popular volume indicators include Volume (plain), Chaikin Money Flow, On Balance Volume and Money Flow.

-- Breadth Indicators: This group includes any indicators that has to do with trader sentiment or what the broader market is doing.
-These are mostly stock market related, and include Trin, Ticks, Tiki and the Advance-Decline Line.
+- Breadth Indicators: This group includes any indicators that have to do with trader sentiment or what the broader market is doing.
+These are mostly stock market related and include Trin, Ticks, Tiki and the Advance-Decline Line.